 There is a cruise for every budget!

-There are a few cruise lines which seem to crop up all the time and have many different sizes of ships...
+There are lots of cruise lines and many different sizes of ships...
 Royal Carribean, Norwegian, MSC, Celebrity, P & O, Marella, Holland America, Princess, Carnival, Cunard, Marella, Saga, and many more for you to choose from.

 Cruiselines differ in many ways some more inclined to British passengers, some European but many multinational.

 Facebook sites are great for getting tips from other cruisers.
-Talking to people who have actually been on a cruise is a great way to ask about trips, WiFi onboard, what
+Talking to people who have actually been on a cruise is a great way to ask about anything you want someone will know!

 When you arrive at the cruise port you will find porters ready to take your luggage (if you don't have the ships luggage tags don't worry the porters will do this for you).
 You luggage will be delivered direct to your cabin.
 Then you will make your way into the terminal building to check in.
 Cruiselines vary but usually you will have your photo taken and complete a health questionniare.
 You will be given your seapass card (this is what you use onboard to buy things as all ships operate a cashless system) This card will also be used to open your cabin and you need to take this with you when you leave the ship.
 Your card will probably have your drinks package on so bar staff know if you have pre-purchased drinks.